shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/disable-browser-integration.md

         [BrowserIntegration]
         enabled=0

-Complete instructions on how to configure the browser integration are located [here](https://support.shotgunsoftware.com/hc/en-us/articles/115000067493-Integrations-Admin-Guide#Toolkit%20Configuration%20File).
+See complete instructions on how to configure the browser integration in our [Admin guide](https://support.shotgunsoftware.com/hc/en-us/articles/115000067493-Integrations-Admin-Guide#Toolkit%20Configuration%20File).

 **Alternate method**